 Restaurant owners and operators want to ensure their businesses are successful and growing.
 With the right collaboration and e-commerce strategies, they can focus on building a great brand, serving superb food and drink, and attracting loyal customers.

 In an increasingly digital economy, restaurateurs must embrace change to make it as easy and convenient as possible for their customers to spend money dining at their establishments, picking up take-out or ordering delivery.
 A well thought-out e-commerce strategy is key to offering customers a seamless experience, earning their trust, and meeting them where they are today — online and on their mobile phones.

-Interac is an RC Show partner – Canada’s largest foodservice & hospitality event.
+Interac was RC Show 2019 partner – Canada’s largest foodservice & hospitality event.

 Thanks to everyone who came out and attended!